 The Youth as Partners in Civic Leadership Conference (YPCL) advances youth voice in Wisconsin by increasing the capacity for youth and adults to share civic leadership in local communities, schools and organizations.
 Conference participants advocate for a youth voice and build mentoring, networking and learning opportunities.

-Promoting physical, social, and emotional health with youth serving on community coalitions to address alcohol and other drug abuse, learning about how they can support others at risk of suicide, and taking action to promote community health through changing policy and practice through as Youth Advocates for Community Health
+Promoting physical, social, and emotional health with youth serving on community coalitions to address alcohol and other drug abuse, learning about how they can support others at risk of suicide, and taking action to promote community health through changing policy and practice as Youth Advocates for Community Health.

 For more information about Community Youth Development Programs, contact Joe Maldonado.